evolphotonics/mute-spotify-ads-mac-osx/index.md

 I don't mind having a **break** between a few songs, but I don't wanna hear the Ads, so I decided to create a small script to hack it.

+**Important: This script works ONLY with the App version of Spotify on Mac.
+It doesn't work on the web version**

 # How to install it

 1. Open the application **Terminal**.
 Search it inside your **Applications** folder or using **Spotlight search** (cmd+space bar) and type **terminal.app**